Do you want to start as a part-time entrepreneur? You have to keep to the same rules as full-time entrepreneurs.

 Permission employer necessary?

 If you start your business in addition to your job, you must discuss your plans with your employer.
 Sometimes arrangements about this already exist in your employment contract.
 You may have to deal with a non-compete or a non-solicitation clause.
-Even when you leave the company, these clauses may still apply temporarily.
-If you have a fixed term contract, your employer may only include such clauses in extraordinary circumstances.
+Even when you leave the company, these clauses may still apply up to two years.
+If you have a fixed-term (temporary) contract, your employer may only include such clauses in extraordinary circumstances.

 Taxes and allowable deductions